 - ISO ranges from 100 to 25,600

-The 24.2 megapixel APS-C CMOS sensor which a focal length multiplier of 1.6 times is able to capture some very good images.
+The 24.2 megapixels APS-C CMOS sensor, a focal length multiplier of 1.6 times, can capture some perfect images.
 It can capture rich details with balanced saturation.
-As compared to the T6i, the T7i is brilliant at handling noise.
-Images captured at low sensitivity levels appear very clean and there is almost no chroma (color) noise.
+As compared to the Canon T6i, the Canon T7i is brilliant at handling noise.
+Images captured at low sensitivity levels appear very clean, and there is almost no chroma (color) noise.
 Although, there is some slightly noticeable luminosity (grain-like noise) in the photos.

-The T7i is able to capture the images at an ISO range from 100 to 25,600.
-The camera delivers best image quality when the ISO level is set to 100 where a DSLR is least sensitive to light.
+The Canon T7i can capture the images at an ISO range from 100 to 25,600.
+The camera delivers the best image quality when the ISO level is set to 100, where a DSLR is least sensitive to light.
 On the other hand, noticeable noise grain could be observed when the camera is set to 25,600.
-A level at which the DSLR is extremely sensitive to lighting conditions.
+A level at which the DSLR is susceptible to lighting conditions.

 The T7i provides the photographers with a good continuous shooting rate of 6 fps.
-If a photographer is shooting in JPEGs using a UHS-I memory card than the camera gives a limit-free shooting in a sequence and you could capture many shots.
-However, capturing only in RAW will give allow you to take 28 shots and RAW combined with JPEG will give you only 23 shots.
+If a photographer is shooting in JPEGs using a UHS-I memory card, the camera gives a limit-free shooting in a sequence and could capture many shots.
+However, capturing only in RAW will allow you to take 28 shots and RAW combined with JPEG to give you only 23 shots.

-Talking about the video, the T7i is able to record some really nice videos but it does not offer 4K and the maximum resolution it could offer is the 1920 x 1080p.
+Talking about the video, the T7i can record some really nice videos, but it does not offer 4K, and the maximum resolution it could offer is the 1920 x 1080p.
 It can record a video at the rate of 60 fps in normal video recording mode.
-The built-in microphone can record pretty decently and Canon has also put an additional microphone input for users who want to attach an external microphone with the camera for better voice recording.
+The built-in microphone can record pretty decently.
+Canon has also added microphone input for users who want to attach an external microphone with the camera for better voice recording.

-The area where the T7i outperforms the DSLRs of the competing brands including Nikon and Panasonic is the autofocus while recording videos.
-Thanks to the “Dual Pixel” autofocus, a smooth and rapid fast autofocus is offered by this entry-level DSLR.
+The area where the T7i outperforms the DSLRs of the competing brands, including Nikon and Panasonic, while recording videos.
+This entry-level DSLR camera offers thanks to the “Dual Pixel” autofocus, a smooth and rapid fast autofocus.
 The “Dual Pixel” autofocus works by putting a phase detection focus on the sensor by dividing each pixel into halves due to which it doesn’t have to go back-and-forth to focus.
-It can record fast moving objects brilliantly without any nudge in the video.
+It can record fast-moving objects brilliantly without any nudge in the video.

-The design of the T7i is quite similar to the older T6i with slight changes in the viewfinder and the LCD.
+The design of the Canon T7i is quite similar to the older T6i, with slight changes in the viewfinder and the LCD.
 The viewfinder and the LCD are a little larger and brighter.
-The viewfinder provides the photographer a scene coverage of 95% with 19mm eyepoint.
-The touch-enabled LCD display measures at 3-inches with 1040K dots and is fully articulated which means that the photographer can easily shoot in unusual positions including the overhead position and the self portrait.
+The viewfinder provides the photographer with a scene coverage of 95% with 19mm eyepoint.
+The touch-enabled LCD measures at 3-inches with 1040K dots and is fully articulated, which means that the photographer can easily shoot in unusual positions, including the overhead position and the self-portrait.

-A major change in the T7i is the increased battery life.
-Although, it uses the same battery as the T6i, the LP-E17 battery but still it manages to shoot more than 600 shots with a single charge as compared to T6i’s 450.
-Talking about storage, the recommended card to use for the storage purpose is a card with 90 Mbps or any other faster UHS-I card.
-For connection, there is a Type-C Mini HDMI plus USB 2.0 High speed data.
+A major change in the Canon T7i is the increased battery life.
+Although it uses the same battery as the Canon T6i, the LP-E17 battery still manages to shoot more than 600 shots with a single charge compared to T6i’s 450.
+The recommended card to use for the storage purpose is a card with 90 Mbps or any other faster UHS-I card.
+For connection, there is a Type-C Mini HDMI plus USB 2.0 High-speed data.
 It also has Wi-Fi and NFC capabilities to transfer the data wirelessly.